ZCU104 board

 64 bytes from 192.168.100.50: icmp_seq=3 ttl=64 time=0.081 ms

-If you need to modify the configuration, edit file /etc/network/interfaces.
-The Linux rootfs on the SD card is fairly minimal, so there is only the vi editor available.
-You could also just mount the card on your PC and edit the file.
+If you need to modify the configuration, edit the /etc/network/interfaces file.
+The Linux rootfs on the SD card is fairly minimal and vi is the only editor available.
+You can also mount the card on your PC and edit the file.

 After changing the configuration, reboot the board (type reboot in the serial console) and test if you can ping it with ping <NEW_IP_ADDRESS>.